scrapy/scrapy/docs/topics/selectors.rst

 .. highlight:: python

-Both share the same selector API, and are constructed with a Response object as its first parameter.
-This is the Response they're gonna be "selecting".
+Both share the same selector API, and are constructed with a Response object as their first parameter.
+This is the Response they're going to be "selecting".

 Example::